CMDRGhost/Obsidian/Geographic Locations/Theia.md

 Hill Sphere: ca. 917 * 10^6 m
 0.5 * Hill Sphere: ca. 458 * 10^6 m
 Roche limit: ca. 6.275 * 10^6 m

+The planets must have a distance between 458 * 10^6 m and 6.275 * 10^6 m.
+The distance earth-moon is 384 * 10^6 m.
+To decrease the needed travel time a small distance would be useful.